huntdatacenter/docs/docs/coordination/faq.md

 #### Can we rename an existing lab?

-No at the moment.
+No. Not at the moment.
 You can not rename an existing lab.
 However, you can register a new lab under your preferred name and migrate your data and activities over to this new name space.

 #### Must our lab name be linked to a research project?